Dovineowuor/Dovineowuor/README.md

 - 👀 I’m am a Certified Software Engineer who is passionate about App design, Software Engineering, DevOps Engineering, web development, Python programming, Web design, Android development, Analytics, Programming languages, Data Science, Computer Science
 </p>
 <p align="center">
-- 🌱 I’m currently learning computer Science at University Of The People.
-I am also a Technical Education student at Kirinyaga University.
+- 🌱 I’m currently learning computer Science at the University Of The People.
+I am also an ex-student of Technical Education at Kirinyaga University.
 </p>
 <p align="center">
 - In addition to collaborating on app development, UI/UX design, web development, and programming, I'm also keen on partnerships in cybersecurity, SOC analysis, data science, e-commerce, and telehealth initiatives. 💞️ Let's explore innovative solutions together!